-Those with whom we engaged wanted us to promote sustainability more externally and how we intend to minimise the adverse consequences of our impact on the environment.
 The matters raised were considered by with those with whom we engaged as a group and so cannot be attributed to specific sub-groups.
-We have addressed these matters in the Sustainable Development Review section of the 2014 Swire Pacific Annual Report.

 Boundaries and scoping

 Appendix 1 contains (i) a list of companies and parts of companies which have provided information for this report, (ii) a list of companies and parts of companies which have not provided information for this report and (iii) changes in scope since 2013.
 Performance indicators are reported on a 100% basis and therefore do not make reference to Swire Pacific's shareholdings in operating companies.